-In the fall of 2014 we started developing version 10 of the OutSystems platform.
-In the beginning we did several POCs to evaluate the performance and user experience of the applications we wanted the platform to be able to deliver.
+When my team and I started developing a new version of the platform, we did several Proofs Of Concept to evaluate the performance and user experience of the applications we wanted the platform to deliver.
 We also evaluated several JS frameworks popular at the time (Angular, Ember, Knockout, React…) to see which one would get the job done better.
-In the end, despite Angular’s popularity, we chose React.
-Although not as popular, React’s popularity is increasing and the results we achieved with our POC were promising.
+In the end, despite Angular’s popularity, we chose React, since we got very promising results in our POCs.

-React does quite a nice job when it comes to performance, preventing (but not completely avoiding) web developers from making some mistakes that may cause slowness such as layout thrashing.
+React does quite a nice job when it comes to performance.
+It prevents (but doesn’t completely stop) web developers from making some of the mistakes that may cause slowness — such as layout thrashing.

-By using a declarative render model and its Virtual DOM, React batches and minimizes all the mutations made to the browser’s DOM, this way reducing the number of layout computations.
+By using a declarative render model and its Virtual DOM, React batches and minimizes all the mutations made to the browser’s DOM.
+This reduces the number of layout computations.

 Using keys we were able to speed things up.
 Keys are developer-defined identifiers given to components which React uses when performing reconciliation between its virtual DOM and the browser’s DOM .
-Moreover, when you have a list of components, React will complain (using the Development version) if you don’t add keys to the child components of a list.
+Moreover, when you have a list of components, in the Development version, React will complain if keys are missing from the child components of a list.

-Fortunately, for OutSystems developers, the platform will take care of this and will automatically insert the appropriate keys to ensure that list updates perform well.
+Fortunately for developers, the OutSystems platform will take care of this and will automatically insert the appropriate keys to optimize list updates

 Should Component Update?